Christine Pan : Associate Artist

 Photo: Ester Maria Wong

 Christine Pan is a Sydney-based composer known for her versatility in style and malleability in form.
 Her works intertwine Australian and Asian musical aesthetics and are often developed from social-cultural and philosophical frameworks.
 She has composed for physics professors and engineers to dancers and orchestras, often with a strong feeling of musical dramaturgy and demonstrates a poetic sense of musical trajectory.
-Pan is currently completing her Honours under the kind guidance of Ben Carey and Myfany Turpin at the Sydney Conservatorium of Music.
+Pan has just completed her Honours under the kind guidance of Ben Carey and Myfany Turpin at the Sydney Conservatorium of Music.

 Pan also operates in many inter-disciplinary spaces and is experienced in health and music sectors having worked as a composer for Liverpool Hospital palliative care patients.
 Interested in multi-sensory concert experiences, she has also curated her own concert Spill The Tea, a series of solo chamber works inspired and paired with five different types of tea.
-She has appeared in Making Waves, Cutcommon and Hibernation Festival.
+The series has since developed into Tea Break, series of Concerts in Moana Hall, WA in collaboration with Tenth Muse Initiative for Fringe World 2022.